lishuai-97/lishuai-97/README.md

-- 👋 Hi, I’m @lishuai-97, a Master of Mathematics and a Ph.D. student in Computer Science.
+- 👋 Hi, I’m @lishuai-97, a rubbish Master of Mathematics and a rookie Ph.D. student in Computer Science.
+- 😄 Dived into DL due to modest mathematical talent.
 - 👀 I’m interested in Mechine Learning and Deep Learning.
 - 🌱 I’m currently learning High Performance Computing.
+- ⚡ Using Python & C++.
-- 💞️ I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!--